-- How to access mental health services
+- How to access mental health services in Italy

-- Insurance for mental healthcare in Italy
+- Private and international health insurance for mental healthcare

 - Psychologists, psychiatrists, and therapists in Italy

-- Italian drug and alcohol services
+- Italian addiction support services

 - Services dealing with eating disorders in Italy